SPECSMasters/website/README.md

 - there isn't any content lol
 - navbar might want to have different pages to nav to besides home and github page
 - maybe a section about the markers of the website? something to consider

+## v0.3 rc1 notes
+### github commit notes
+-Fixed the header, just switched the position to absolute.
+Added the description to SPECS, which should be changed later.
+-Added snow animation(copied and adjusted from open source) -New video game instead of "our projects".
+### known issues
+-Mobile responsiveness.
+### updates needed
+-Add more content to the clicker game.